Real Story: Mary-Beth

 I went to my neurologist, and she thought I was depressed.
 But I’d been in therapy for many years, and I knew this wasn’t depression.
 She suspected a mood disorder.
 But none of those felt true to me.
 I had enough self-awareness to know it had to be something else.
 I just knew I was crying when it didn’t make sense and there had to be an explanation.

 As these episodes continued, doctor after doctor suggested I was depressed or asked me if I thought something else was wrong.
-It took three years, and I began to feel as if doctors were throwing medications at me like they were spaghetti, and I was the wall — just hoping something would stick.
+It took 3 years, and I began to feel as if doctors were throwing medications at me like they were spaghetti, and I was the wall—just hoping something would stick.
 None of the medications were working, and some of them were making my life worse.

 Mary-Beth